 They usually do not have benefits, on holidays when the government is closed, we open our doors for business.
 We give up Christmas for the public.
 If any of us want to be home for the holidays, we have to offer our soul in exchange for a two-day stretch to be with our family.

 We are one of the most vulnerable sectors that cannot be hit.
 We already JUST push passed the poverty line, just enough that we can’t claim any benefits but not enough to make ends meet.

-It’s hitting directly on the female population with 60 per cent of the industry dominated by women.
-Though there is a gender disparity, men hold more management positions, leaving women to work part time, without benefits and with unreliable incomes and hours.
+It’s hitting directly on the female population with 60 percent of the industry dominated by women.
+Though there is a gender disparity, men hold more management positions, leaving women to work part-time, without benefits and with unreliable incomes and hours.
 Women are more likely to be paid $12 an hour or under.

 Retail workers are students who are balancing studies, bus schedules and high tuition fees.
 Another vulnerable group of workers that can’t really afford to donate more money to taxes.

 The argument is that these discounts are not available to the public and therefore a benefit.
-I think if the public wants the same discount as me, they should work a 12 hour shift with the last three hours unpaid, during peak season on a holiday that continues into overnight.
+I think if the public wants the same discount as me, they should work a 12-hour shift with the last three hours unpaid, during peak season on a holiday that continues into overnight.
 Just one shift.
 Then they can rack in all the discounts they want.

 If we want to make gratuities fair across the board, I’d gladly show up to the many catered lunches held for government meetings for a little noch or how about those paid flights and meal per diems?

-Heck I’ll take Trudeau’s nanny’s salary to help pay out my day care bills.
+Heck, I’ll take Trudeau’s nanny’s salary to help pay out my daycare bills.

 Actually, I think I’d simply take health benefits.

 Don’t hit the lower income vulnerable people without expecting a fight back.
-We shut our mouth and keep our head down through most of our days, but not if you think my discount should be taxed.
+We shut our mouth and keep our head down for most of our days, but not if you think my discount should be taxed.
 It’s all we got.